JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_2.md

 The fact that this strange anomaly has remained firmly entrenched in all mainline Christian churches--yet unrecognised as even being an anomaly--is indicative of how firmly entrenched in the human psyche is the fear of divine punishment for unforgiven sin.

-Summarizing this evidence we conclude that the veracity of Jesus' resurrection appearances was critical for the establishment of the early "Jesus movement"--but that the belief that Jesus' death on the cross as payment for our sins was of overriding importance for the establishment and continuing existence of Christianity.
+Summarizing this evidence we conclude that the veracity of Jesus' resurrection appearances was critical for the establishment of the early “Jesus movement”--but that the belief that Jesus' death on the cross as payment for our sins was of overriding importance for the establishment and continuing existence of Christianity.

 # The Uniqueness of Jesus

 From the commencement of his public ministry onwards to his crucifixion, Jesus' life was lived as a revelation of the nature of God and in accordance with the constraints imposed by the pact with Immanuel spelled out in Urantia Paper 120, pages 1325 to 1330.

-Among these commitments we find Immanuel counselling: "that you assume, after you are sufficiently self-conscious of your divine identity, the additional task of technically terminating the Lucifer rebellion…."
+Among these commitments we find Immanuel counselling: “that you assume, after you are sufficiently self-conscious of your divine identity, the additional task of technically terminating the Lucifer rebellion….”
 (1327)

-And: "Exhibit in your one short life in the flesh, as it has never before been seen in all Nebadon, the transcendent possibilities attainable by a God-knowing human during the short career of mortal existence."
+And: “Exhibit in your one short life in the flesh, as it has never before been seen in all Nebadon, the transcendent possibilities attainable by a God-knowing human during the short career of mortal existence.”
 (1325)

 This phase of Jesus' life on Urantia commenced only after his baptism by John.
 Hence, it is to the social structure of Israel during the period of his post-baptismal public ministry that we must look in order to gain an understanding of what Jesus was seeking to demonstrate as a set of transcendent possibilities attainable by his followers.

 The synoptic gospels, Matthew, Mark, and Luke, inform us that the two major groups attempting to be models for a practicing Jew population were the Pharisees and the Saducees.
-Both groups claimed strict adherence to "The Law" as the dominating influence governing their life style.
-And both groups displayed virtually fanatic adherence to their interpretation of "The Law" as the correct way for a practicing Jew to live his life.
+Both groups claimed strict adherence to “The Law” as the dominating influence governing their life style.
+And both groups displayed virtually fanatic adherence to their interpretation of “The Law” as the correct way for a practicing Jew to live his life.

-For the Pharisees and Saducees of 2000 years ago, this meant to follow the instructions contained in the "Torah," the first five books of the Old Testament, ostensibly written by Moses and claimed to be divine instruction from God himself.
+For the Pharisees and Saducees of 2000 years ago, this meant to follow the instructions contained in the “Torah,” the first five books of the Old Testament, ostensibly written by Moses and claimed to be divine instruction from God himself.
 It included the 613 specific laws contained in those five books which defined almost every aspect of what it meant to be a Jew.

-The Torah makes it clear that provided Jews live according to "the Law and the prophets," their God, Yahweh, will look after them.
+The Torah makes it clear that provided Jews live according to “the Law and the prophets,” their God, Yahweh, will look after them.
 But if they disobey then Yahweh will unfailingly hand out suitable punishment.

-Not only was Yahweh on the side of Moses and his Israelite adherents but he was heavy handed with anyone who opposed God's plan for them--which included being recipients of "the promised land."
+Not only was Yahweh on the side of Moses and his Israelite adherents but he was heavy handed with anyone who opposed God's plan for them--which included being recipients of “the promised land.”
 This is illustrated in Deuteronomy 2 in which Moses states:

 And I sent messengers out of the wilderness of Kedemoth unto Sihon king of Heshbon with words of peace, saying, Let me pass through thy land: I will go along by the high way, I will neither turn unto the right hand nor to the left.